ankushjha-aj/Terraform-Build/Readme.md

 1. terraform init
 2. terraform plan
 3. terraform apply
+4. terraform fmt (optional)
-4. terraform destroy --> run this only if you want to delete all resources you created via teraform Scripts.
+5. terraform destroy --> run this only if you want to delete all resources you created via teraform Scripts.